• Archives

 Share on FacebookShare on Twitter

-Users running Threshold on a desktop/laptop will get a SKU, or version, that puts the Windows Desktop (for running Win32/legacy apps) front and center.
-Two-in-one devices, like the Lenovo Yoga or Surface Pro, will support switching between the Metro-Style mode and the Windowed mode, based on whether or not keyboards are connected or disconnected.
+Desktop/laptop users with Threshold received a version that prominently displayed the Windows Desktop for running Win32/legacy apps.
+Two-in-one devices, like the Lenovo Yoga or Surface Pro, allowed toggling between the Metro-Style mode and the Windowed mode, depending on whether a keyboard was connected.

 Related Posts: